MetPX/sarracenia/doc/dd_post.7.rst

 0.9 brokers are also likely to inter-operate well.

 In AMQP, many different actors can define communication parameters.
-To create a clearer security model, sarracenia constrains that model: dd_post clients are not expected to declare Exchanges.
+To create a clearer security model, sarracenia constrains AMQP: dd_post clients are not permitted to declare Exchanges.
 All clients are expected to use existing exchanges which have been declared by broker administrators.
 Client permissions are limited to creating queues for their own use, using agreed upon naming schemes.
 Queue for client: qc_<user>.????

+FIXME: other connection parameters: persistence, etc..

 Topic-based exchanges are used exclusively.
 AMQP supports many other types of exchanges, but dd_post have the topic sent in order to support server side filtering by using topic